manuelJung/redux-ruleset/docs/basicConcepts/rule_lifetime.md

 })
 ```

 These generator functions (let's call them sagas) recive two arguments.
-The first is a callback, that will yield everytime a specific action was dispatched.
+The first one is a callback that yields everytime a specific action is dispatched.
 The second one is the store's getState method.

 An saga should always return an constant string, that describes what should happen.
 You will have several options to choose from.
 Each one applies a different logic.
-We will dive deep into this logics later.
+We will dive deep into these logics later.
 For now just remember the most two common logics:

 - **ADD_RULE**: adds the rule after the last yielded action
 - **RECREATE_RULE**: removed the rule after the last yielded action and starts the whole rule live again (reapply addWhen saga)